 These Xeros are specially made to thrive in hotter, drier climates, and their exclusive traits reflect this.
 They often have warm toned color palettes that are lighter in coloration; it would be rare to see a mostly black or dark brown Desert Xero as that would absorb too much heat.
 They are the smallest of the Xero subspecies, averaging only 3 feet tall (90 cm).

 They currently have two unique features that can only be found on this subtype:

 Desert Ears: Desert Xeros can have larger than average ears to radiate heat.
-They can be any shape (pointy fennec-like, rounded jackrabbit-like, etc.) Size can vary a bit, but is generally about twice the height of the head.
+They can be any shape (pointy fennec-like, rounded jackrabbit-like, etc.) Size can vary a bit, but is generally about 1.5 to 2x the height of the head.

 Desert Tails: Desert Xeros can have thick, fat tails like a gecko to store fat and water.
 Size & shape can vary, but think of a thick leopard gecko-like tail, or a big squishy tail reminiscent of a caterpillar or grub.